UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 Notes:

 So what exactly is machine learning?

-According to Arthur Samuel an American pioneer in the field of computer gaming and artificial intelligence, it is:
+According to Arthur Samuel, an American pioneer in the field of computer gaming and artificial intelligence, it is:

 *“A field of study that gives computers the ability to learn without being explicitly programmed.”*

-is a different way to think about problem solving.
+We see it as a different way to think about problem-solving.

 ---